nbari/DALMP/docs/cache/redis.rst

   __construct($host, $port, $timeout)

 :$host: Point to the host where redis is listening for connections.
-This parameter may also specify other transports like unix:///path/to/redis.sock to use UNIX domain sockets. - default 127.0.0.1.
+This parameter may also specify other transports like unix:///path/to/redis.sock to use UNIX domain sockets - default 127.0.0.1.
-:$port: Point to the port where redis is listening for connections. - default 6379.
+:$port: Point to the port where redis is listening for connections - default 6379.
 :$timeout: Value in seconds which will be used for connecting to the daemon.
 Think twice before changing the default value of 1 second - you can lose all the advantages of caching if your connection is too slow.

 Example
 .......